Chunjee/graphicsearch.ahk/README.md

 result := oGraphicSearch.search("|<HumanReadableTag>*165$22.03z")
 ; => [{1: 1215, 2: 407, 3: 22, 4: 10, id: "HumanReadableTag", x: 1226, y: 412}]
 ```
-You may also review or copy the library from [./export.ahk on GitHub](https://github.com/Chunjee/graphicsearch.ahk)
+You may also review or copy the library from [GitHub](https://github.com/Chunjee/graphicsearch.ahk)

-## Documentation

-See [Documentation](/documentation) for all methods.

 ## GraphicSearch Queries